-Since 2006, I have served as Director of Urban Studies and Associate Professor of Politics & International Relations at Wheaton College.
-Since joining the faculty at Wheaton, I have taught various courses in environmental politics and policy, urban politics, and ethics.
+I currently serve as Director of Urban Studies and Associate Professor of Politics & International Relations at Wheaton College.
+I have taught various courses in environmental politics and policy, urban politics, and ethics.

 For the 2012-2013 academic year, I was appointed as a Senior Fellow at the University of Chicago's Martin Marty Center for the Advanced Study of Religion.

 In 2011, I was named an Emerging Leader by the Chicago Council on Global Affairs.

 I write on environmental politics, ethics, and urbanism and have given invited talks at Columbia University, University of Chicago, University of Illinois - Springfield, and University of Virginia.
 My work has appeared in the following publications:

 I also edit the Routledge series, Cities and Global Governance.